LexingtonSmiles/PenneysGameAnalysis/README.md

 ## QUICK START GUIDE

-To run the analysis of Penney's Game, use uv to sync the virtual environment.
-After that, run `main.py` in the virtual environment.
+To run the analysis of Penney's Game follow the steps below:
+1) Install dependencies.
+   - This project is managed using UV.
+If you do not yet have UV installed or need help troubleshooting issues with UV, refer to their [documentation](https://docs.astral.sh/uv/guides/install-python/).
+   - Once you have UV installed, download the repository, navigate to the directory and run: uv sync to install dependencies.
+3) Run the program with the command: uv run main.py
-You will be prompted as to if you want to augment the data.
-Then will be prompted as to the number of decks you wish to add to the dataset.
-After that, analysis wil be run and the heatmaps of the empirical probabilites of winning (and drawing) will be generated and saved in the **`figures/`** folder.
-If you do not wish to augment the data, the heatmaps that contail the empirical probabilites will be (re)generated.
+4) You will be prompted as to if you want to augment the data.
+It is recommended to say yes
+5) Then will be prompted as to the number of decks you wish to add to the dataset.
+6) After that, analysis wil be run and the heatmaps of the empirical probabilites of winning (and drawing) will be generated and saved in the **`figures/`** folder.
+7) If you do not wish to augment the data, the heatmaps that contail the empirical probabilites will be (re)generated.

 ## File Descriptions